-Vermont Law and School invites leaders in the fields of environmental, energy, agriculture, animal advocacy, and international environmental law and journalism to serve as Distinguished Summer Scholars and Media Fellows in residency during the VLGS Summer Session.
+Vermont Law and Graduate School invites leaders in the fields of environmental, energy, agriculture, animal advocacy, and international environmental law and journalism to serve as Distinguished Summer Scholars and Media Fellows in residency during the VLGS Summer Session.
 Each visiting scholar or fellow delivers a public lecture, participates in informal social events on campus, and is available to meet with students and faculty individually.
 These distinguished visitors are a significant intellectual resource for our summer students and also offer valuable networking opportunities.

 2023 Distinguished Scholars

 Environmental Law Scholar

 Warigia Bowman , Associate Professor of Law; Director of Sustainable Energy and Resources Law, University of Tulsa College of Law

 With extensive law and policy experience in local, state and federal government, as well as in the non-profit sector, Warigia M. Bowman teaches water law, natural resources law, and administrative law at the University of Tulsa College of Law.
 She was a Harry S. Truman Scholar at Columbia College, the Barbara Jordan Scholar at the LBJ School of Public Affairs, and the Oppenheimer Scholar at the Hauser Scholar for Nonprofit Organizations at the Kennedy School, where she earned her doctorate.